Jagrati-IIITDMJ/Jagrati-Android-App/README.md

 - Quiz can created through the app for a particular class.
 - Student enrolled in that particular class can give the quiz, details of answer submitted are given in student profile.

-## Screenshots

- The external storage permission is used to cache article images for viewing offline.

-## Contributing